 Georgia is married to Dominik Mjartan, who is the President and CEO of Optus Bank.
 They are foster, adoptive and birth parents, and together they have three children ages 3, 4 and 5.

-Mark is the Chief Operating Officer and Chief Finance Officer for South Carolina First Steps.
+Mark is the Director of Administration for South Carolina First Steps.
 He has been with the organization since 2015.
 In his role as COO/CFO, Mark oversees the financial health and operations of the organization.
 Mark’s education includes an MBA with a concentration in Finance from the University of SC.
 Prior to joining First Steps, Mark worked for the South Carolina Department of Health and Environmental Control as a public health liaison, and was District Administrator for the Pee Dee Public Health District for 14 years.
 He is a graduate of the Management Academy for Public Health, and the Southeast Public Health Leadership Institute centered at the University of North Carolina at Chapel Hill, NC.
 He is the former CEO of Palmetto Hospitality Partners, Inc., a hospitality organization that he founded and ran for five years.
 Mark has served as an adjunct professor at the Arnold School for Public Health since 2013, and teaches Public Health Finance in their Graduate Program at the University of South Carolina.

 Debbie is the Chief Partnership Officer at South Carolina First Steps.
 She has worked in the field of early childhood for two decades, in both South Carolina and Florida.
 Employed at the state office of South Carolina First Steps since 2000, she has been responsible for implementing best practices in early childhood programs through grants to local partners, developing and administering research projects, financial oversight, governance, community building, engaging business leaders, and state policy impacting early childhood programs.
 Debbie also has experience in local and national policy matters, having worked as staff for elected officials at both levels.
 Debbie earned her bachelor and master’s degrees at the University of Virginia, where she was in the second class of women.